IanToujou/Project-Atlas-Docs/Writerside/topics/Demon.md

 <chapter title="Key Ability"/>

-The Demon can consume other player's souls by killing them.
+The Demon can consume souls by killing them.
 One soul grants an additional health multiplier of 0.1x.
 This multiplier can stack up to a total multiplier of 2.0x.

 <chapter title="Passive Abilities"/>